 These days, it is quite easy to buy a term insurance plan.
 As mentioned above, always try to get from well established and reputed insurance provider.

-There are many online portals to buy terms plans online.
-You can easily find top insurance providers by searching in any search engines like Google and Bing.
+There are many online portals to buy term plans online.
+You can easily find top insurance providers by searching in any search engine like Google and Bing.

 At what age should you stop term life insurance?